 Water coolers should be installed in open places where its electrical components aren’t exposed to water splashes.
 Water splashes on the electrical components can cause short-circuiting.
 And for your own safety and that of the water dispenser, when cleaning or repairing it, ensure it’s disconnected from the electrical socket.

-Assuming A Water Dispenser Doesn’t Heat Or Cool Water
+Assuming A Water Cooler Doesn’t Heat Or Cool Water

 Water coolers engineered to generate hot, cold, and chilled water will sometimes misbehave.
 When you try tapping hot or chilled water from your water dispenser to no avails, you shouldn’t just assume it will be fine.